zzconan/Data-Science-mini-Projects/README.md

 # Data-Science-mini-Projects

-Cases on riders retension and users adoption.
+Cases on Riders Retension and Users Adoption.

 The tasks and codes are included in folders.